 The Stanford AI Lab cluster aggregates research compute nodes from various groups within the lab and control them via a central batch queueing system that coordinates all jobs running on the cluster.
 The nodes should not be accessed directly, as the scheduler will allocate resources such as CPU, Memory and GPU exclusively to each job.

 Once you have access to use the cluster, you can submit, monitor, and cancel jobs from the headnode, sc.stanford.edu.
 This machine should not be used for any compute-intensive work, however you can get a shell on a compute node simply by starting an interactive job.
 You may also monitor (read-only) your jobs and the status of the cluster using the web-based dashboard at https://sc.stanford.edu.

 You can use the cluster by starting batch jobs or interactive jobs.
 Interactive jobs give you access to a shell on one of the nodes, from which you can execute commands by hand, whereas batch jobs run from a given shell script in the background and automatically terminate when finished.
-For more information, see the links at left.

 If we have any trouble with your job, we will try to get in touch with you but we reserve the right to kill your jobs at any time.